tbensky/esp32bluetooth-scanner/README.md

-# eps32bluetooth-scanner with device name
+# eps32bluetooth-scanner with device name retrieval

-I wanted to see if an ESP32 could find user-given names of advertising devcies (mainly, phones) on classic Bluetooth (not BLE).
+I wanted to see if an ESP32 could find user-given names of advertising devices (mainly, phones) on classic Bluetooth (not BLE).
 I know nothing about Bluetooth, except that for $8 on eBay, you can buy a ESP32 that has BT and BLE functionality.
 Plus I did a project a while back using the ESP8622.
-So I bought 3 of them, and went to work.
+So I bought 3 ESP32s and went to work.
 (I was trying to build a digital contact tracing system to help get us through the Covid-19 crisis using the ESP32).

-The install procedure [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) was flawless for macOS.
+The install procedure [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) worked flawlessly on macOS.

 I did a bunch of searching on my way to develop the code for the ESP32, and there seems to be a lot of people wanting to probe BT device names, with few solutions.
 I was able to modify the stock ESP32 bt_discovery.c code [found here](https://github.com/espressif/esp-idf/blob/master/examples/bluetooth/bluedroid/classic_bt/bt_discovery/main/bt_discovery.c) to make this work.
 Here's how.